startersclan/Compile-SourceScript/README.md

 ## Usage

+`Compile-SourceScript` may be used as either a script or a module.

 ### Examples

 Compiles the **SourceMod** plugin source file `plugin1.sp`, and installs the compiled plugin with user confirmation for the game Counter-Strike: Global Offensive.